COBOL Concepts:

 If

-there is a VALUE property then this defines the default
+the source field has a VALUE property then this

 1. BOOLEAN fields are set to False